-- 6.3 If/when the Board is ever able to create such a Reserve its adequacy and the annual refurbishment provision will be reviewed at the end of every financial year by profiling the refurbishment work of the wearing components noted above that are required for each structure over their remaining economic useful life and estimating the likely cost of doing this work at the time, using present day values.
-From this we will then estimate the present day refurbishment requirement of the wearing components for each structure, together with the cumulative and annual refurbishment requirement for each structure.
-We can then establish the amount the Board should hold in Reserve (the cumulative refurbishment requirement) and compare this to the provision which is actually held in the Plant Reserve at the end of the financial year.
+- 6.2 At the end of every financial year the Board will review the adequacy of its Capital Reserve and consider transferring any operating surpluses from the General Reserve to the Capital Reserve. - 6.3 The adequacy of this Reserve is reviewed at the end of every financial year by profiling the refurbishment work of the wearing components noted above that are required for each structure over their remaining economic useful life and estimating the likely cost of doing this work at the time, using present day values.
+From this we have estimated the present day refurbishment requirement of the wearing components for each structure, together with the cumulative and annual refurbishment requirement for each structure.
+We have then established the amount the Board should hold in Reserve (the cumulative refurbishment requirement) and compared this to the provision which is actually held in the Capital Reserve at the end of the financial year.
 The two figures should be similar and the adequacy of this Reserve is expressed as a proportion of the cumulative refurbishment requirement.
-This position should be monitored annually. - 6.4 There is always going to be a difference (or deficit) between what is held in reserve and the present day total estimated refurbishment requirement, as it would be both unrealistic and unreasonable to expect the Board to hold all of the funds required to refurbish the wearing components within existing structures in reserve.
+This position will continue to be monitored annually. - 6.4 There is always going to be a difference (or deficit) between what is held in reserve and the present day total estimated refurbishment requirement, as it would be both unrealistic and unreasonable to expect the Board to hold all of the funds required to refurbish the wearing components within existing structures in reserve.
 This is because these assets will not all need refurbishing at the same time and the economic benefits of asset refurbishment will usually extend well into the future, so the cost should therefore be capitalised and depreciated over the asset's estimated economic useful life.
-Significant asset refurbishment will also usually include a degree of improvement, which should be more likely to attract flood defence grant in aid and other funding. - 6.5 This Reserve currently stands at zero nothing was passed over from the Environment Agency to the new Board when it was constituted on 1 October 2016.
+Significant asset refurbishment will also usually include a degree of improvement, which should be more likely to attract flood defence grant in aid and other funding.